 The Lieutenant Governor’s BC Journalism Fellowship

-In the spirit of supporting a healthy democracy with a thriving journalistic community, a Journalism Fellowship was created.
 In 2022, the inaugural fellow Francesca Fionda, an investigative and data journalist, was awarded $25,00 to explore the gaps in supports for evacuees of disasters in British Columbia through long-form reporting.
 Click to read Francesca’s series “Bracing for Disaster” in The Tyee.

 Lieutenant Governor’s Arts and Music Awards